rinikerlab/Ensembler/README.md

 ## Tutorials and Examples:

 ### Tutorials
+Here we provide short introductions into how Potential functions can be used and sampled in simulations in Ensembler .
-You can try the tutorials with the fast track directly in your browser.
+You can try the tutorials with Binder directly from your browser!

 Potentials:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rinikerlab/Ensembler/master?filepath=examples%2FTutorial_Potentials.ipynb)